 Although it is highly recommended to practice breathing exercises, participants mentioned taking their pets for a walk, reading a book, daily meditation, exercising, going to church, sleeping, and dancing to release daily stress.

-“Tutoring my friends for math makes me feel good because I can help them,” Viviana Morales, UTEP student, said.
+“Tutoring my friends for math makes me feel good because I can help them,” Viviana Morales, a UTEP student, said.

 According to Arredondo, stigma is negative attitudes, stereotypes, language, and behaviors towards people with a mental health condition, causing isolation, rejection, bullying, and discrimination.